tmlr-group/DAD/README.md

-# Code implementations for ICLR 2025 submission #13588
+# Code implementations for ICML 2025 submission #14032
 ## DDAD: A Two-pronged Adversarial Defense Based on Distributional Discrepancy

  #### Abstract